joshiGaurav-2712/CODSOFT-TASK1-PERSONAL-PORTFOLIO-WEBSITE/readme.md

 Contact Section: Includes my contact information, such as email address and phone number.

-Footer: Added a copyright notice and any additional links or information.
+Footer: Added a copyright notice and any additional social media links or information.